automator-plus/tutorials/CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md

 }
 ```

 Subtle difference.
-However, cleaner code, is more maintainable code, is more sustainable code, is code with less _bugs_.
-To wrap up the JavaScript lesson, I'd like to _refactor_ the above code, however, to illustrate that variable names are your choice, and you should make good choices.
-Or try at least, variable names like `a`, `b` and `c` are not clear.
+However, cleaner code, is more maintainable code, is more sustainable code, is code with less _bugs_!
+To wrap up this JavaScript lesson, I'd like to _refactor_ the above code.
+Refactoring in programming entails going through code that you've already written and improving it where you can.

+> Remember!
+There is no such thing as _perfect_ code, only _refactored_ code.

+What this means is that you won't ever create the perfect piece of code, there will always be bugs that creep in, but by constantly refactoring and improving you code, you can strive towards perfect code with less bugs than you had before.

+Below we illustrate that variable names are your choice, and because they are your choice, you should make good choices - or try at least.
+Variable names like `a`, `b` and `c` are not very clear about what values are being stored in them.
 You might think you know what your code is doing.
 But I can guarantee you, you will come back in 2 months and won't recognise your own code.
-Some better variable for our example is shown below, I also expand our else condition to tell the user exactly _which_ number is in the wrong format.
+Some better variable names for our example is shown in our first iteration of refactored code below.
+We also expand our else condition to tell the user exactly _which_ number is in the wrong format.

 ```javascript
 var value1 = "2";